VinMoeMac/cse15l-lab-reports/lab2.md

   }
 ```

+This old code did not work because the method was only changing the first half of the array, because the loop only iterates through half of the list.
+To get both sides to change  and put the array in reverse I use a temp variable to store the value being changed at i and then set the element at the other end of the array to the temporary variable.
+The element at index is being changed the same way.

 ## Part 3
 I came in with little to no experience related to like web development, so the idea of setting up a server is really interesting to me.
 I find the idea of queries fascinating and am interested to see the way in which they could be used in more complicated ways.
 Generally it is just interesting to take a peak under the hood to see how these things really work.